Install and upgrade Azure Backup Server

 Using a server in Azure

 Protecting workloads with Azure Backup Server has many nuances.
-The article, Install DPM as an Azure virtual machine, helps explain these nuances.
+The protection matrix for MABS helps explain these nuances.
 Before deploying the machine, read this article completely.

 Using an on-premises server